jbowkett/CV/README.md

   kept under change control; presenting at several meetings with the senior executives of US Bank in Minneapolis to instil confidence in Searchspace’s ability to deliver the solution.
+* Sentinels were implemented using progressive summaries of data rolled up to different levels of granularity/dimensions in an OLAP style.
 * Researched new technologies for prototyping configuration control and IEF upgrades.
 The technologies used include dynamic classloading, portlets, JSPs, Servlets and XML persistence mechanisms.